Sometimes the smallest things can ruin your chance at survival.

 Blisters are basically your body’s coping mechanism against wear and tear.
 This healing process can take a while and isn’t any less painful, especially when your feet are experiencing a lot of wearing and tearing caused by the following:

 Ill-fitting shoes cause a lot of unnecessary friction and contribute to the formation of foot blisters.
-When your shoes don’t fit well, your feet will either bang around inside your shoes or your toes will get pinched.
+When your shoes don’t fit well, your feet will bang around inside your shoes, or your toes will get pinched.
 The wrong type of socks won’t be able to cushion and protect your feet, either.

 Moisture— whether caused by sweat or the environment—increases friction levels and makes your skin more susceptible to damage.
 A moist and warm environment is also perfect for the growth of germs that can cause infections.